Kuanhao-Chao/splam/docs/source/content/how_to_page.rst

     :title: bg-light font-weight-bolder
     :body: bg-light text-left

-    splam means two things: (1) splam is a deep residual convolutional neural networks that accurately predict splice junctions based solely on an input DNA sequence, and (2) it also stands for this software that evaluates the annotation files and clean up the alignment files.
+    splam means two things: **(1)** splam refers to the deep grouped residual convolutional neural network model that we designed to accurately predict splice junctions based solely on an input DNA sequence, and **(2)** it also stands for this software that and clean up alignment files and evaluate annotation files.

 |